Posted on: juillet 10, 2022

 FACT: This church museum in Amsterdam is located next to a cannabis coffeeshop.

 This church within a 17th-century Dutch house has been beautifully preserved.
 It offers an authentic glimpse into a house of a rich man during the affluent Dutch Golden Age.
 Here you can learn more about the history of Amsterdam and religion in Holland.

 Our Lord In The Attic is also one of the highlights in the Amsterdam Audio Tours app.
 It offers stories of 22 experts, including the director of this museum and Russell Shorto – writer and historian, about the Red Light District.
-For just 5 euro you can learn everything about Amsterdam’s most fascinating area.
+For just 5 euro you can learn everything about the Red Light District in Amsterdam.

 ✦ Hours: 10 PM – 6 PM

 Looking for a fun and unique way to spend an afternoon in Amsterdam?
 Then be sure to check out the Erotic Museum!
 This quirky museum offers visitors a rare glimpse into the history of sex and sexuality.